 Aim - Methods used in maintaining the park and its facilities are environmentally sound, relying on best practice according to current knowledge.
-Management are aware of the range of techniques available to them, and demonstrate that informed choices have been made and are regularly reviewed.
+Management are aware of the range of techniques available to them and demonstrate that informed choices have been made and are regularly reviewed.

 Sustainability means 'able to be maintained at a certain level' (Oxford dictionary online).
 For our parks in Northumberland, sustainability means finding the balance between the best community involvement, environmental practice, available budget and staff resources.
-Northumberland County Council would like to see the parks maintained as an example of sustainability and good practice so future generations will inherit a better environment.
+Northumberland County Council would like to see the parks maintained as an example of sustainability and increasing biodiversity and good practice so future generations will inherit a better environment.
 The council therefore values its partnership working with residents, businesses and visitors to the town.
-Northumberland County Council has a newly formed Climate Action team who are producing a Climate Action Plan 2021-23.
-This is being published Feb 2021 and will include action points on Engagement & Partnership working, Reducing Waste, Natural Resource Based Carbon Sequestration, for the parks we will action relevant points from the plan when discussions are held with the Climate Change Team.
+Northumberland County Council has a Climate Action team who have produced a Climate Action Plan 2024-26, a link is included later.
+This is including action points on Engagement & Partnership working, Reducing Waste, Natural Resource Based Carbon Sequestration, for the parks we will action relevant points from the plan when discussions are held with the Climate Change Team.

-6.1 Horticulture, Peat and Pesticides
+6.1 Biodiversity